 Sportsfriends for PS3 and PS4 offers you and a pal both BaraBariBall and Super Pole Riders, which are hilarious when enjoyed while still under the influence.
-But if football, and FIFA, is your go-to sports game, here's a hangover alternative to all that officially licensed noise: Kung Foot.
+But if soccer, and FIFA, is your go-to sports game, here's a hangover alternative to all that officially licensed noise: Kung Foot.

-A mini-game featured on the adorable Rayman Legends, Kung Foot is a one-on-one (or two-plays-two) beach volleyball meets Sensible Soccer kick-about that is just brilliant.
+A mini-game featured on the adorable Rayman Legends, Kung Foot is a one-on-one (or two-plays-two) beach volleyball meets Sensible Soccer romp that is just brilliant.
 Like, come on: look at it up there and tell me you don't want a turn, even if you're three sheets to the wind.

 SOMETHING FROM YOUR YOUTH THAT YOU KNOW INSIDE OUT BUT STILL LOVE

-An evergreen: whatever you can play time and again and enjoy despite the numerous times you've seen the same stages, the same enemies and the same credits.
+An evergreen: Whatever you can play time and again and enjoy despite the numerous times you've seen the same stages, the same enemies and the same credits.